 Whether you’re an experienced Puerto Rican coffee drinker or you’re looking to try something new, Puerto Rico’s sweet, smooth coffee is a treat.
-But how do you find the best coffee beans Puerto Rico has to offer?
-Finding high-quality beans doesn’t have to be difficult.
+But how do you find the best coffee beans in Puerto Rico?
+Shopping for high-quality beans doesn’t have to be difficult.

-To take the guesswork out of your shopping experience, we put together this guide to our six favorite Puerto Rican coffee brands available in 2020.
+To take the guesswork out of your shopping experience, we put together this guide to our six favorite Puerto Rican coffee brands available this year.
 For our in-depth reviews, we compared flavor, aroma, price, roast, and freshness across the brands.
-We hope you enjoy our ranked list of favorites, and don’t forget to take a look at our quick guide to the best qualities of Puerto Rican beans.
+We hope you enjoy our ranked list of favorites and don’t forget to take a look at our quick guide to the best qualities of Puerto Rican beans.

 The 6 Best Puerto Rican Coffee Brands